-The financial statements have been prepared in accordance with the Companies Act 2006 as applicable to companies using FRS 101.
-The financial statements have been prepared under the historical cost convention.
+These financial statements have been prepared in accordance with Financial Reporting Standard 101, 'Reduced Disclosure Framework' (FRS 101).
+The financial statements have been prepared in accordance with the Companies Act 2006 and under the historical cost convention.

 The company is a wholly-owned subsidiary of Costain Group PLC and is included in the consolidated financial statements of Costain Group PLC which are publicly available.
-Consequently, the company has taken advantage of the exemption from preparing consolidated financial statements under the terms of section 400 of the Companies Act 2006.